lyesbouchoucha/svm-evolution/README.md

 exists, that turns out to be the more interesting half of the story.

 Looking for answers took me backwards rather than forwards.
-I ended up reading about the perceptron, working through the linear algebra behind it, and drawing what each iteration does to the vector `w` geometrically.
+I ended up reading about the perceptron, working through the linear algebra behind it and drawing what each iteration does to the vector `w` geometrically.
 That raised a third
 question: if the perceptron already finds a separating hyperplane, why invent the SVM at all?